 Arrival and Pretest

-Students and teachers arrive outside the ceremonial courtroom for a continental breakfast.
+Students and teachers arrive outside the ceremonial courtroom.

 Small Group Activity

 The judge/court staff--working with the participating teachers--preselect the scenario(s) that will be used in the courtroom event.
-For example, students are asked to read the handouts in the lesson plan and they watch the first scenario of Bankruptcy: Don't Let it Happen to You (about a young woman in major credit card debt, called First-Job Euphoria).
+For example, students are asked to read the handouts in the lesson plan and they watch the first scenario of the video Bankruptcy: Don't Let it Happen to You (about a young woman in major credit card debt, called First Job - First Credit Crisis.
 For the discussion questions accompanying the First-Job Euphoria scenario, participants are asked to work in groups of about four.
 They are to discuss questions 1-4 in the small groups and then report their findings to the judge and entire group.
 All students discuss questions 5-9 in the large group with the judge.
-The entire group watches the third scenario of Bankruptcy: Don't Let it Happen to You (about the law school graduate who is seeking discharge of his debts, called Student Loan Syndrome).
+The entire group watches the third scenario of Bankruptcy: Don't Let it Happen to You (about the law school graduate who is seeking discharge of his debts, called Stuck with Student Loans).
 All of the questions will be discussed with the entire group.